 The most successful balcony ideas are the ones that can transform a compact, uninspiring area into a welcoming space that makes the most its minimal square footage.
-As we've all come to learn this year, even the smallest of outdoor spaces is worth its weight in gold, offering us a place to escape from the stresses of everyday life.
+As we've all come to learn during the last year, even the smallest of outdoor spaces is worth its weight in gold, offering us a place to escape from the stresses of everyday life.

 From sitting outside in the morning with your cup of coffee or watching the sunset after a day’s work, having this little slice of outside space can work wonders to boost your mental health, which is vitally important right now.

 If your garden balcony is uninspiring, these brilliant balcony ideas will help you create the perfect outdoor retreat.
-If you want even more ideas for your outside space, make sure you check out our garden design ideas gallery too.
+If you want even more ideas for your compact outside space, make sure you check out our small garden ideas too.

 1. Opt for a folding balcony bistro set

-When buying garden furniture for a balcony it's important to choose space-saving pieces.
-Not only does this Freya bistro set from Dobbies fold neatly away to maximise floor space after eating, the cheery citrus yellow shade will really make your small space sing.
+When buying garden furniture to suit your balcony ideas, it's important to choose space-saving pieces.
+Not only does this bistro set fold neatly away to maximize floor space after eating, the cheery citrus yellow shade will really make your small space sing.
 Team with planters in similar citrus tones to bring the entire space to life.

-2. Screen your balcony to create a private space
+2. Screen your balcony ideas to create a private space

-If you're short on floor space think vertically and create a living wall.
+If you're short on floor space think vertically and learn how to make a living wall.
 Vertical planting systems are great for making the most of your balcony if you are a keen gardener with just a small patio and they can be a good way to hide unsightly walls.
 There are plenty of systems available to buy such as fabric hanging planters consisting of a series of angled individual pouches, to plastic plant pot systems.

 If you are concerned about plastic consumption then Waitrose Garden has a system (pictured) which is made from 100 percent recyclable material.
-Simply fixed to the wall with wooden batons, the Wonderwall vertical planting starter kit includes an economical self-watering irrigation system with each pot draining into the one below, while retaining enough for its own reservoir.
+It includes an economical self-watering irrigation system with each pot draining into the one below, while retaining enough for its own reservoir.